 You can see it in the way it protects its national parks, in its beaches that are Blue Flag holders, and in the tour operators that practice responsible tourism.

-The government of Costa Rica ensures that policies and procedures are met and understood not only by locals but most importantly by visitors.
+The government of Costa Rica ensures that policies and procedures are met and understood not only by locals but, most importantly, by visitors.

-In order for you, as a tourist, to take part in Costa Rica’s sustainable tourism initiatives, be sure to take every briefing by heart and behave in the country’s well-protected environment accordingly.
+For you, as a tourist, to take part in Costa Rica’s sustainable tourism initiatives, be sure to take every briefing by heart and behave in the country’s well-protected environment accordingly.

 What is Costa Rica Known For?